planetfederal/workshops/workshops/geoserver/slides/slides.rst

 The OpenGeo Suite runs a web server on your host machine that responds on a specific port (the default is 8080).
 You can alter this by changing the Port value.
 Click Save when done.
 Restart the OpenGeo Suite for the change to take effect.

 GeoServer data and configuration is stored in what is known as the data directory.
-You can point the OpenGeo Suite to a different GeoServer data directory if you’d like by changing the value of Data Directory.
+You can point the OpenGeo Suite to a different GeoServer data directory if you'd like by changing the value of Data Directory.
 Click Save when done.
 Restart the OpenGeo Suite for the change to take effect.

 Most GeoServer administrative tasks require authentication.
 The default username and password for the GeoServer that is contained in the OpenGeo Suite is admin / geoserver.
 To change these credentials, enter new values in the Username and Password fields.
 You will need to type the password again in the Confirm field.
 Click Save when done.
 Restart the OpenGeo Suite for the change to take effect.